Fragmentation of memory

 Fragmentation of types and aspects of memory can be understood as a memory disorder that includes subjective and phenomenonological facets directly impacting the ability of an individual to recall memories in an integrated and holistic way.
 A person has difficulty in associating the context of the memories to their autobiographical (episodic) memory.
 While the explicit facts and details of the events may be known to the person (semantic memory), the facts of the events retrieve none of the affective and somatic elements of the experience.
 Therefore, the emotional and personal content of the memories can't be associated with the rest of the memory.
 Fragmentation of memory can occur for relatively recent events as well.

-The impaired person usually suffers from physical damage to or underdevelopment of the hippocampus.
+The impaired person usually has physical damage to or underdevelopment of the hippocampus.
 This may be due to a genetic disorder or be the result of trauma, such as post-traumatic stress disorder.
 Brain dysfunction often has other related consequences, such as oversensitivity to some stimuli, impulsiveness, lack of direction in life, occasional aggressiveness, a distorted perception of oneself, and impaired ability to empathize with others, which is usually masked.